 For stock-based awards that vest subject to the satisfaction of a service requirement, the related expense is recognized on a straight-line basis over each award's actual or implied vesting period.
 For stock-based awards that vest subject to a performance condition, we recognize related expense on an accelerated attribution method, if and when it concludes that it is highly probable that the performance condition will be achieved.
+At each reporting period, we reassess the probability of the achievement of the performance vesting conditions.
 As applicable, we reverse previously recognized expense in the same period of the forfeiture of unvested awards.

-The measurement of the fair value of stock-based awards and recognition of stock-based compensation expense requires assumptions to be estimated by management that involve inherent uncertainties and the application of management's judgment, including (a) the fair value of our common stock on the date of option grant (b) the expected term of the stock option until its exercise by the recipient, (c) our assumed stock price volatility through a designated peer group of publicly-traded companies for a period equal to the expected option term, (d) the prevailing risk-free interest rate over the expected term, and (d) any expected dividend payments over the expected term.
+The measurement of the fair value of stock-based awards and recognition of stock-based compensation expense requires assumptions to be estimated by management that involve inherent uncertainties and the application of management's judgment, including (a) the fair value of our common stock on the date of option grant for all awards granted prior to the IPO (b) the expected term of the stock option until its exercise by the recipient, (c) our assumed stock price volatility through a designated peer group of publicly-traded companies for a period equal to the expected option term, (d) the prevailing risk-free interest rate over the expected term, and (d) any expected dividend payments over the expected term.
 If any of these assumptions change, our stock-based compensation expense for future grants could materially differ.

-Expected Term - The expected term is calculated using the "simplified method" which is used when there is insufficient historical data about exercise patterns and post-vesting employment termination behavior.
+Expected Term - The expected term is calculated using the simplified method which is used when there is insufficient historical data about exercise patterns and post-vesting employment termination behavior.
 The simplified method is based on the vesting period and the contractual term for each grant, or for each vesting-tranche for awards with graded vesting.
 The mid-point between the vesting date and the maximum contractual expiration date is used as the expected term under this method.
 For awards with multiple vesting-tranches, the times from grant until the mid-points for each of the tranches may be averaged to provide an overall expected term.